Slough Jets

 The Slough Jets are an ice hockey team from Slough, Berkshire, England playing in the NIHL South Division 1.
 The team was founded in 1986 after the construction of the Slough Ice Arena in Montem Lane in Slough and joined the first division of the British League.
-With the help of Gary Stefan who had previously been with Streatham Redskins, the Slough Jets were formed.

-The Slough Jets are one of the few clubs in the UK who from their foundation have continued to play to the present day without interruption or a change of name.
+The Slough Jets are one of the few UK clubs who have played from their foundation to the present, without an interruption or name change.

 History

 The British Hockey League (1986-1996)

+The Slough Jets were formed with the help of Gary Stefan who had previously played for Streatham Redskins.